evanp/github-todotxt/README.md

 (B) 2016-06-27 Use a configuration file issue:evanp/github-todotxt#5 +GithubTodotxt
 ```

+It uses the same format as when referring to remote issues in Github comments:
+`username/repository#number`.
+You can't abbreviate that in any way.

-It will automatically close todo.txt items for issues that have been closed on
+It will automatically close todo.txt items (prepend an `x`) for issues that have
-Github.
+been closed on Github.

 It will automatically add todo.txt items for issues that exist on Github that
 don't exist in todo.txt.